 - 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
 Written examinations will be assessed, with due observance of the provisions contained in Article 14(1), on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
+A result will be indicated by a mark, a v (voldaan pass), an nvd (niet voldaan fail) or a vr (vrijstelling exemption). - 4.
+A final mark for a subject will be expressed in a half mark on a scale from 1.0 to 10.0.
+The meaning of the marks is as follows:

+9.5 - 10.0 Excellent

+8.5 - 9.0 Very good

+7.5 - 8.0 Good

+6.5 - 7.0 More than satisfactory

+6.0 Satisfactory

+4.5 - 5.5 Nearly satisfactory

+3.5 - 4.0 Unsatisfactory

-A result will be indicated by a mark, a v (voldaan pass), an nvd (niet voldaan fail) or a vr (vrijstelling -exemption). - 4.
-A final mark for a subject will be expressed in a whole mark or half mark on a scale from 1.0 to 10.0.
-The meaning of the marks is as follows: - a.
-9.5 10.0 Excellent - b.
-8.5 9.0 Very good - c.
-7.5 8.0 Good - d.
-6.5 7.0 More than satisfactory - e.
-6.0 Satisfactory - f.
-4.5 5.5 Unsatisfactory - g.
-3.5 4.0 Poor - h.
-1.0 3.0 Very poor - 5.
-If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
-If a subject consists of more than one component, the subject overview in the Study Guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths. - A result for an interim examination or practical that will be registered in Osiris, may be included in the determination of the final mark only if it is at least a 5.0.
+1.0 - 3.0 Very poor

+- 5. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
+If a subject consists of more than one component, and the grades for these components are registered in Osiris, the following provisions apply: - The mark for a component of a subject will be expressed in decimals - A result for a component may be included in the determination of the final mark only if it is at least a 5.0 - If a module consist of two components or more a final grade is calculated as follows: for each part a minimum of 5.0 is obtained, the rounded weighted average of the partial grades is 6.0 or higher, the weight is the number of credits. - 7.
+Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
+The definition

-- 7. Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
-The definition that the other degree programme attributes to those marks will also be adopted.
+- that the other degree programme attributes to those marks will also be adopted.
 The provisions of Article 31 apply to final marks that are earned abroad. - 8.
 If more than one result is earned for a course, the highest result that has been earned will apply during the degree audit.